aaditunni/100DaysOfCloud/Journey/086/Readme.md

 ## Introduction

-Future power consumption will be predicted based on time series data uploaded to S3 in form of csv file.
+Future power consumption will be predicted based on time series data uploaded to S3 in form of csv file using Forecast.

 ## Prerequisite